CUTheory/theory3/source/policies/index.markdown

 # Summary of course policies #

-In general, be professional, take responsibility over your own learning and musical development, and follow all university policies, and you will be fine.
+In general, be professional, take responsibility for your own learning and musical development, and follow all university policies, and you will be fine.
 See below for some specific policies (most of which are *university* policies, not instructor policies).

 ## Attendance ##